JmeiDing/TDSC2023/README.md

               └── 4.all_graph.py
 ```

-The tools for abnomaly detection is as follows:
+The tool for abnomaly detection is as follows:
 ```
 AOD-ASG.py
 ```